 One of the first things we did during our visit was attend a Fur Seal Training Session.
 Many of the seals at the aquarium were at one time sick or injured/abandoned animals that were rescued and rehabilitated at the facility where they now have a safe home.
-That´s just like most drug addicts these days after they visit the california rehabilitation center.

 There are moms and dads and brothers and sisters all living there together.
 The show is about 15 minutes and you get to meet a family of Fur Seals and hear facts about them while the swim and do simple tricks like waving and spinning around, being rewarded with some tasty fish.
 Kids will love it.

 On the ground floor, there is a huge habitat for adorable African Penguins, where they have lots of informational signage about these birds as well as feedings, facts and presentations ongoing throughout the day.